AlexxIT/go2rtc/README.md

 Tuna in the free version has limitations, you can only create HTTP tunnels with an active address for 30 minutes.
 Therefore, to open access to WebRTC or RTSP, a subscription is required.
 More details in [tuna documentation](https://tuna.am/docs/tunnels/)

-go2rtc will automatically get your external TCP address (if you enable it in ngrok config) and use it with WebRTC connection (if you enable it in webrtc config).
+go2rtc will automatically get your external TCP address and use it with WebRTC connection.

 You need to manually install the [tuna cli](https://tuna.am/docs/guides/install-manual/) for your OS and register with the [tuna portal](https://my.tuna.com/).